 Pine nuts: For a bit of crunch.
 If you can buy them ready toasted, great, if not no worries – it’s easy to do that yourself.

-Salad leaves: I usually buy a ready washed bag of salad leaves.
+Green salad: I usually buy a ready washed bag of fresh salad.
+Mixed leaves, baby spinach, arugula/rocket, watercress, or whatever looks great to you.
 Buy it just before you’re going to make the salad so that it’s at its freshest.

-Herbs: I like to use fresh thyme in this recipe, but you can substitute with any other herbs you have – fresh or dried.
+Herbs: I like to use either dried or fresh thyme in this roast pumpkin salad recipe while roasting the pumpkin, but you can substitute with any other herbs you have – fresh or dried.

 How to make it

 Peel and chop your pumpkin if not using ready chopped.
+Scatter over a baking sheet.
 Toss through olive oil, herbs, salt and pepper.
-Roast for 30 to 40 minutes until soft (but not mushy) and starting to caramelise. (photos 1-3)
+Roast for 30 to 40 minutes until soft (but not mushy) and starting to caramelize. (photos 1-3)

 When you’ve got all your salad components ready, spread out your salad leaves on a large share platter.
 Sprinkle over: